BankkRoll/nextjs-pagination/README.md

 ## Features

-- Customizable button color and shape
-- Set maximum number of page buttons to display
+- Customizable button color and shape: You can easily modify the color and shape of the pagination buttons.
+For instance, to make the buttons green and circular, you can pass `color="green"` and `shape="circle"` as props.
+- Set maximum number of page buttons to display: You can limit the number of page buttons visible at a time.
+This is useful for large datasets where you don't want to display too many page buttons.
+For instance, to display up to 7 page buttons at a time, pass `buttonCount={7}` as a prop.
-- Option to show or hide 'Next' and 'Prev' buttons
+- Option to show or hide 'Next' and 'Prev' buttons: If you want to include 'Next' and 'Prev' buttons for easier navigation, you can do so by passing `showNextPrev={true}` as a prop.
-- Option to show or hide 'First' and 'Last' buttons
+- Option to show or hide 'First' and 'Last' buttons: Similarly, to include 'First' and 'Last' buttons for quick navigation to the first and last pages, pass `showFirstLast={true}` as a prop.
-- Callback function for page changes
+- Callback function for page changes: You can provide a function to be called whenever the page changes.
+This is useful for fetching new data based on the current page.
+Pass this function as the `onPageChange` prop.
-- Customizable text for 'First', 'Prev', 'Next', 'Last' buttons.
-You can use text, emojis, symbols, or anything that is a valid React node.
-Here are some examples:
+- Customizable text for 'First', 'Prev', 'Next', 'Last' buttons: You can customize the text of the navigation buttons to suit your needs.
+They can accept any valid React node, such as text, emojis, symbols, etc. Here are some examples:
-  - Text: 'First', 'Prev', 'Next', 'Last'
+  - Text: For instance, `firstText="Start"`, `prevText="Backward"`, `nextText="Forward"`, `lastText="End"`
-  - Emojis: '⏮', '⏪', '⏩', '⏭'
+  - Emojis: `firstText="⏮"`, `prevText="⏪"`, `nextText="⏩"`, `lastText="⏭"`
-  - Symbols: '⇤', '←', '→', '⇥'
+  - Symbols: `firstText="⇤"`, `prevText="←"`, `nextText="→"`, `lastText="⇥"`
-  - Special Symbols: '⟪', '⟨', '⟩', '⟫'
+  - Special Symbols: `firstText="⟪"`, `prevText="⟨"`, `nextText="⟩"`, `lastText="⟫"`
+- Customizable CSS classes for pagination container and buttons: You can add your own CSS classes to the pagination container and buttons for more advanced styling.
+For example, to add the CSS classes `"pagination-container"` and `"pagination-button"` to the pagination container and buttons respectively, pass `className="pagination-container"` and `buttonClassName="pagination-button"` as props.
+Remember to replace these with your own CSS classes.

 ## Installation